 Cramping

-Some women may also experience cramping after embryo transfer.
+Some women may also experience mild cramping after embryo transfer.
 Like bleeding, cramping is also a sign of implantation.
-However, progesterone can also cause cramping.
-So, it doesn’t signify pregnancy.
+It is usually mild and short-lived, similar to menstrual cramps.
+However, progesterone can also cause cramping, so it doesn’t always signify pregnancy

 Tiredness